 Save the changes to the PostGIS database as it has already been explained.

-Go to the console and create a new version by importing, adding and commiting your changes.
+Go to the console and create a new version by importing, adding and committing your changes.
 Make sure you are under the

-geogig-ethiopia folder, so you are commiting to the original repository, not the cloned one.
+geogig-ethiopia folder, so you are committing to the original repository, not the cloned one.

 The commands are the same one that we used for creating our second commit, except for the commit message.

 $ geogig pg import --database geogig_ethiopia --user geogig --password geogig --table buildings --port 54321 $ geogig add $ geogig commit -m "Added more buildings and corrected missing field value"

 The differences between the two last commits now look like this.